jiaohehu/NPreview/DOC-flags.md

 backslash character will be inserted at the end of the first line and a small arrow will be inserted at the beginning of the new line.

++ latexSampSize

+Specifies the font size for the sample block.
+Must be one of the options that is 'normalsize', 'small', 'footnotesize', 'scriptsize', or 'tiny'.